Z'ev ben Shimon Halevi

-Z'ev ben Shimon Halevi (English name Warren Kenton, 8 January 1933 - 21 September 2020) was an author of books on the Toledano Tradition of Kabbalah, a teacher of the discipline, with a worldwide following, and a founding member of the Kabbalah Society.
+Z'ev ben Shimon Halevi (English name Warren Kenton; 8 January 1933 – 21 September 2020) was an author of books on the Toledano Tradition of Kabbalah, a teacher of the discipline, with a worldwide following, and a founding member of the Kabbalah Society.

 Early life

-Z'ev ben Shimon Halevi was born, on 8 January 1933, into a Jewish family in London, England, where he continued to live and work, along with his wife, Rebekah.
+Z'ev ben Shimon Halevi was born on 8 January 1933, into a Jewish family in London, England, where he continued to live and work, along with his wife, Rebekah.
 On his father's side of the family, he was descended from a rabbinical Sephardi line with roots in Bessarabia which was, at the turn of the 20th century, a province of Russia.
 On his mother's side, he was descended from a Polish Ashkenazi family.
-His Ashkenazi great-grandfather was Zerah Barnet, who helped found the Orthodox Meah Shearim district, just outside the Old City of Jerusalem, and a Hebrew yeshiva in Jaffa.
+His Ashkenazi great-grandfather was Zerah Barnet, who helped found the Orthodox Mea Shearim district, just outside the Old City of Jerusalem, and a Hebrew yeshiva in Jaffa.

 Many of his publications are issued under his Hebrew name, Z'ev ben Shimon Halevi, a contraction of his full family name of Z'ev ben Shimon ben Joshua Haham-Halevi.
 The name Haham is applied to a lineage of teachers in Sephardi culture; it means "wise one."
 Both his paternal and maternal families were Levites, according to family records.
 When his grandfather migrated to England in 1900 the surname Haham was recorded as Kaufman; it was later changed to Kenton.

 When World War Two began, he and his family moved to a small village just beyond Beaconsfield.
 He attended primary and secondary schools in the town, but he later moved back to London as a student at Saint Martin's School of Art and the Royal Academy, studying painting during his time there.
 He remained in London for the rest of his life.
 After college he kept up his artwork, some of which was commissioned.
 Further work included working in general and psychiatric hospitals, as well as in a theatre workshop and at the Royal Opera House.